Orangihikoia DOC Campsite

 Phone(s):

 Skippers is part of Mount Aurum Recreation Reserve, among the hills and valleys that fed much of Wakatipu's 1860s gold fever.
 The reserve was established in 1985 from Mount Aurum Station and annually attracts tens of thousands of visitors wanting to explore the 9,100-hectare reserve, despite the challenges of getting there.
 The reserve begins after crossing the historic Skippers suspension bridge.
 Opened in 1901 it's the most spectacular of its kind in New Zealand.
 On the terrace above is a virtual ghost town, the remnants of Skippers Township, once the largest gold settlement on the Shotover River.
-Mount Aurum Reserve offers dramatic views and opportunities to walk, tramp, camp, paint, kayak, mountain bike, picnic and raft - you can even bring your dog.
+Mount Aurum Reserve offers dramatic views and opportunities to walk, tramp, camp, paint, kayak, mountain bike, picnic and raft.

 Phone(s):

-Number of tent sites - 18 Number of campervan sites - 7 Once a gold mining area this is now a popular picnicking and camping site.
+Close to Reefton township.
+Once a gold mining area this is now a popular picnicking and camping site.
 The campsite is well drained but be prepared for West Coast rain downpours.
-Try gold fossicking in the creek, or mountainbike the road.
+Try gold fossicking in the creek, or mountain bike the road.
 Close to Reefton township and a great place for exploring Victoria Forest Park walks.

 Phone(s):